The District of Columbia Homestead Exemption

 Learn about the homestead bankruptcy exemption in Washington D.C.

-District of Columbia lets filers use either the federal exemption system or District of Columbia's state exemption system, so you'll have two homestead amounts to choose between.
+The District of Columbia lets filers use either the federal or its exemption system.
 However, you can't mix exemptions from both lists, so you'll want to select the system that will protect your most important assets.
+We've listed both exemption amounts below and included links to extensive federal and state exemption lists to help you decide which set will work best.

 Federal Homestead Exemption